HeartValveLab/CalciumAnalysis/PhaseMatching/README.md

         4. Session settings allows you to easily rerun code in a script
     2. Click `Save`

+### Creating standalone application
+1. In the GUI click on `Share` then `Standalone Desktop App`
+2. Select `Runtime included in package`
+3. Adjust any meta-information
+4. `Package`
+5. Once created, drag MyAppInstaller_mcr.exe under for_redistribution into release page of Github

 ### Script
 1. Clone this repository
 2. Open in MATLAB and folder to path